 Hi!
-My name is Lindsay Brin, and I am a data scientist with a background in biogeochemistry.
+My name is Lindsay Brin, and I am a Toronto-based data scientist with a background in biogeochemistry.
 I help businesses use their data to answer questions and find actionable insights.

 I am a motivated, passionate, curious, and analytical scientist with strong quantitative skills, particularly in machine learning and statistics.
 As a data scientist at T4G Limited, I work with clients to provide the analytics and visualizations required for data-driven business decisions.
 Through 12+ years of research and data science, I have extensive experience with the scientific experiment workflow, from generating testable hypotheses, through wrangling imperfect data and quantitative analysis, to communicating findings.
 I am proactive about learning new approaches to challenges, analytical or otherwise, and I excel at asking incisive questions and using data to tell compelling stories.